StevenDavid/lambda-layer-tokenization/README.md

 cryptography
 ```

-Run the script to compile and install the dependent libraries in **dynamodb-client/python/** directory.
+Step 5.4 Run the script to compile and install the dependent libraries in **dynamodb-client/python/** directory.
 [More Details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)

 ```bash
 ./get_layer_packages.sh
 ```

-Copy the python file to dynamodb-client/python/ which is required for Lambda layer.
+Step 5.5 Copy the python file to dynamodb-client/python/ which is required for Lambda layer.
 Lambda layer expects files to be in a specific directory so that it can be used by Lambda function.
 [More details](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)

 ```bash
 cp ddb_encrypt_item.py dynamodb-client/python/